bazucas/4TuneNet6MVCForumChallenge/README.md

 ## Warning

-Not all unit tests and exception handling was done, due to the fact that is was not required, and may consume some time.
+Not all unit tests and exception handling are done because it was not required and may consume some time.
-A few were implemented to show how it works and can be done.
+A few unit tests and exception handling are implemented to show how it works and can be done.
+The way the app initialization is rigged, every time you start the application, it will check if the database exists and if all the topics and users exist.
+If none or just one is missing, it will persist in the schema and all the mock data.

 ## License